kunalrupani/OOW2017EventHubWorkshop/README.md

 ## Introduction

 EventHub Cloud Service is Oracle's Open Source Kafka Streaming Data service.
 In this lab, you will be seting up an EventHub Cluster in Oracle Cloud and stream data through it.
-This lab is devided into 3 sections
+This lab is divided into 3 sections

 **Section#1**: Setting up an EventHub Cluster (Apache Zookeeper, Kafka Brokers, Kafka Topic)